Science Leaders: Miss Hollingworth

 ‘Our vision in science is to encourage curiosity in children so that they ask questions that fuel navigators, explorers and adventurers in the universe we live in.’

 At Holden Clough, we encourage children to be inquisitive throughout their time at the school and beyond.
-The Science curriculum, based around The Dimensions Curriculum, fosters a healthy curiosity in children about our universe and promotes respect for the living and non-living.
+The Science curriculum, based around the National Curriculum fosters a healthy curiosity in children about our universe and promotes respect for the living and non-living.
 We are committed to providing a stimulating, engaging and challenging learning environment.
 Throughout our school children are encouraged to develop and use a range of working scientifically skills including:

 - Processes and Changes